LukeAlousis/HouseSale/README.md

 ```
 npm start
 ```
 A web page should open up and show the interface of the DApp.
-You should still be able to interact with the Rinkeby deployed contract by change the Metamask network to Rinkeby.
+You should still be able to interact with the Rinkeby deployed contract by changing the Metamask network to Rinkeby.